-- The conduct of regular board meetings that promote critical discussion of issues, - Creation of board-level committees, development of policies on internal and external commitments of directors, - Access of directors to financial information, performance evaluation of the board, the committees, the President, and the individual directors; - Development of remuneration and retirement policies, corporate governance policies, and policies on the handling of related party transactions.
+- The conduct of regular board meetings that promote critical discussion of issues, - Creation of board-level committees, development of policies on internal and external commitments of directors, - Access of directors to financial information, performance evaluation of the board, the committees, the President, and the individual directors: - Development of remuneration and retirement policies, corporate governance policies, and policies on the handling of related party transactions.

-As discussed, the board is responsible for approving and overseeing the implementation of the bank's risk governance framework.
-This involves defining the risk appetite; adherence to the risk appetite statement, risk policy and risk limits; policies and procedures on risk management; and defining the organizational responsibilities following the three lines of defense framework: the business units, the risk management and compliance functions, and the internal audit functions.
+Finally, the Board is likewise responsible for approving and overseeing the implementation of the bank's risk governance framework and the systems of checks and balances.
+This involves defining the risk appetite; adhering to the risk appetite statement, risk policy and risk limits, and policies and procedures on risk management; and defining the organizational responsibilities following the three lines of defense framework: the business units, the risk management and compliance functions, and the internal audit functions.